Install

 Now let’s dive into how to do it exactly.

-Matrixify app uses WooCommerce API to get your shop data.
+Matrixify app uses WordPress API to get your shop data.

-2. Construct the WooCommerce API URL with credentials
+2. Construct the WordPress API URL with credentials

-In the Matrixify app, we will need to provide a URL with API credentials from which the app will take your WooCommerce shop data.
+In the Matrixify app, we will need to provide a URL with your WordPress site API credentials from which the app will take your store data.

 The URL is constructed in the following template: